PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Quests & Encounters/Trial of Ghosts.md

 Varyn looks at the others, specifically drawn to the strangeness of Forge or the intellect of Geralt.

 > **Varyn:** _"And the rest... specters of a world I let burn.
 The darkness has won, hasn't it?
-I SHOWED them where the fragments were, if not on purpose.
-I allowed others to get involved.
+I SHOWED them where the fragments were, by the consequences of my actions.
+I allowed others to get involved because I was too afraid to stand alone.
 I led the world here.
 The Draconic Prophecy has unraveled.
-There is no point in fighting anymore."_
+There is no point in fighting anymore.
+There is no hope of victory.
+There is nothing I can do..."_

 Solution: Geralt showing the schematic, which is a possible solution to the problems.